zbirobin/game-of-ethic/intro.md

 }
   </style>
 </head>
 The principle of this website is to use the 7 Canons of Engineering to help guide ethical thinking.
+(You can find them at the bottom of all pages)
 <li>Engineers shall hold paramount the safety, health and welfare of the public in the performance of their professional duties.
 </li>
 <li>Engineers shall perform services only in the areas of their competence.